-The Philippines can be a stressful place to drive in.
-First, there’s the weather; once the rainy season hits and the typhoons start coming, we can expect flooding in many areas, and these could lead to damage or loss of our vehicles.
-Then you have the issue of vandalism or theft, especially if a vehicle is parked in an unsafe location for long periods of time.
+The Philippines can be one of the more stressful places to drive in.
+The weather can take a turn for the worse and can flood certain areas, leading to damage or loss of your vehicle.
+Then you have the issue of vandalism or theft, especially if a vehicle is parked in an unsafe location for long periods.
 Toss in the irresponsible and uneducated drivers, and you’ll understand why many people would gladly shell out more money for that extra peace of mind in the event of a mishap.
 Unfortunately, not all insurance policies are created equal, and we have two main types of insurance that we can purchase, but these wildly differ from one another.

 Compulsory Third Party Liability

-The first is required by the government when you register your vehicle, and it is also the most basic requirement to operate on our roads.
-Called compulsory third party liability (CTPL) insurance, it covers property damage, disablement, death, and medical expenses of a person that was injured in a road accident involving your vehicle.
+This is the most common type of car insurance available in the Philippines and is even a requirement before you can renew the registration of your vehicle.
+It is called compulsory third-party liability (CTPL) insurance because it covers property damage, disablement, death, and medical expenses of a person that was injured in a road accident involving your vehicle.
 Whether the vehicle is private or for commercial use, this applies to any motorized form of transportation that requires a license to operate.

-The cost of this insurance can be between P250 to P1,200 depending on the type of vehicle, and is very easy to find and purchase from a licensed non-life insurance provider.
-It protects the policyholder from any legal liability that can be filed against you, so in the event that you don’t have enough cash or savings to cover any unforeseen circumstances, the policy can be claimed if the death, damage, or injury was caused by the operation of the insured vehicle, without having to prove fault or negligence.
+The insurance cost of CTPL can be relatively affordable.
+Depending on your vehicle, a policy can range between P250 to P1,200 or more.
+What it does is protect the policyholder from any legal liability that can be filed against you, so if you don’t have enough cash or savings to cover any unforeseen circumstances, the policy can be claimed if the death, damage, or injury was caused by the operation of the insured vehicle, without having to prove fault or negligence.

 Below is a table on the coverage of the policy in case of death, injury, or bodily dismemberment.